DigitaleGesellschaft/digiges-access-logs/README.md

 Syntax: `report-page_slug.sh :report_name :page_slug [:min_date] [:max_date]`

 page_slug value must contain the end of the page URI without the trailing slash (/).
+Use '' (empty slug name) to create a report covering all paths.

-min_date is of format YYYYmmdd (e.g. '20230125') or 'now -7days'.
+min_date and max_date is of format YYYYmmdd (e.g. '20230125') or 'now -7days'.

 Beware that logs must have been already fetched before.